 These sessions and events, which are held throughout the city and throughout the weekend, give a taste of Satchmo and New Orleans-themed culture that are still being preserved and celebrated each year at New Orleans’ Satchmo SummerFest.

-New Orleans’ summer schedule is jam-packed with food, music and cultural festivals, and New Orleans’ Satchmo SummerFest is one not to be missed.
-Grab a bite, enjoy a few music sets and take a peek at the setups in the Old U.S. Mint to take in all New Orleans has to celebrate about the legendary Louis “Satchmo” Armstrong.
+The cities summer schedule is jam-packed with food, music and cultural festivals, and Satchmo SummerFest is one not to be missed.
+Grab a bite, enjoy a few music sets and take a peek at the setups in the Old U.S. Mint to take in all NOLA has to celebrate about the legendary Louis “Satchmo” Armstrong.